worldmanager/scormicron/README.md

 )
 ```

-The parse convert `imsmanifest.xml` to `ManifestType` first.
-Based on `ManifestType`, it collects scorm schema from following paths.
+The parser converts `imsmanifest.xml` into a `ManifestType` first.
+Based on the `ManifestType`, it collects scorm schema from following paths:

 * `manifest` -> `metadata` -> `schema`
 * `manifest` -> `metadata` -> `lom` -> `metametadata`
 * `manifest` -> `organizations` -> `organization` -> `metadata` -> `schema`

-Entry point is collected from path
+Entry point is collected the from path:

 * `manifest` -> `resources` -> `resources` -> `identifier` -> `href`

-Score is collected from path
+Score is collected from path:

 * `manifest` -> `organizations` -> `organization` -> `items` -> `item` -> `adlcp:masteryscore`